outragedpinkracoon/str_t_exercise/README.md

 The header in `include/str_t.h` declares signatures for the functions you need to implement.

-The tests in `tests/test_str_t.c` specify how the functions should behave.
+Add test to `tests/test_str_t.c` to specify how the functions should behave.

+Remember to ask yourself: what parts of the code should "own" and thus free any memory you allocate?

+You MAY change the signatures in the header if you need to.

 # Usage